-Part of her work has focused on helping women in the firm forge the connections they need to achieve personal success as well as advance through the firm.
-To that end, she has put together conferences and workshops for women clients in the asset management industry to meet new investors and exchange information they might otherwise not have access to.
+Part of her work has focused on helping women in the firm forge the connections they need to achieve personal success as well as advance through the firm, an approach she also applies with clients.
+To that end, she founded the Morgan Stanley Women’s Investment Roundtable, which is a two-day idea roundtable for women portfolio managers.
+This conference, which is now in its ninth year, has become a marquis event in the asset management industry.

 I like helping clients solve problems, knowing that that not only drives performance for them but it helps us grow our business as well.
 In order to do that, you have to balance the tactical with the strategic and bring all the pieces together.
 I think people would describe me as a connector, and that is what allows me to create value opportunities.